 Concluding, the Programme's QA policy is fully compliant with the HAHE policy and guidelines and the EU QA standards on Higher Education.
-Its curriculum has many commendable and innovative features.
-However, the Programme must develop further its identity to achieve best results in terms of an interdisciplinarity approach in Project Management, Transportation and Spatial Planning.
+Its curriculum has many commendable features.
+However, the Programme still has to develop further on its identity to achieve unique results in terms of a multi-disciplinarity approach in urban regeneration and development.
+The remote mode of participation to the Programme of study and other factors outside the Programme (i.e., recent flood in the area, budgetary constraints due to the economic crisis etc.) do not necessarily contribute positively to achieve these goals.